Loggetta del Sansovino: Sculpture

 The combination of polychromatic marbles with bronze is also reminiscent of Raphael's Chigi Chapel.
 But in the loggetta, the bronze is more prominent as it is the material employed for the four large statues.
 These were designed by Sansovino on the basis of an allegorical programme conceived by the Procurator Antonio Cappello with the intention of glorifying the Republic and exalting its intrinsic virtues in a public space.
 The architect's son, Francesco Sansovino, elaborates the significance of the statues in both L'Arte oratoria secondo i modi della lingua volgare (1546) and Venetia, città nobilissima et singolare (1581), specifying in the latter publication that he obtained the explanation directly from his father.

-Minerva, the goddess of wisdom, represents the singular and unequalled wisdom embodied in the Venetian Senate and in those ancestors who established the Republic.
-She wears a helmet and holds a shield with the gorgoneion.
+Francesco Sansovino identifies the leftmost statue as Pallas, an epithet for Athena.
+Characterized by her medusa shield, Athena is an allegory for wisdom and righteousness, as well as the goddess of war.
+This may have signified the righteousness of the Venetian patriciate, as well as Venetian naval prowess.

 Apollo, as the god of the one sun (Sole), allegorizes the uniqueness of the Republic and of its government.
 In addition, as the god of music, he alludes to the perfect constitutional harmony between the various councils and magistrates which ensures the stability and longevity of the state.
 On the loggetta, he is portrayed with a quiver and arrows as symbols of the piercing solar rays.
 The lyre is now missing from his left hand.

 Mercury, the god of eloquence, underscores that Venice's wise and prudent decisions are eloquently expressed by the nobles.
 The god is shown with the severed head of Argus at his feet.
 The caduceus is missing from his right hand.

 Pax represents the peace, beloved by the Republic, which ensures its greatness.
 The statue of the goddess shows her extinguishing her torch on the armour that lays cast-off at her feet.